MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 You use this data to gather statistics on report usage or to help identify slow-running reports.

+    > [!TIP]
+    > The time spent to run a report consists of two parts: generating the dataset and rendering the report (applying the layout).
+In report telemetry, you get two durations: serverExecutionTime and totalTime.
+The former is roughly the time it takes for the server to generate the dataset.
+To calculate the rendering time, simply subtract serverExecutionTime from totalTime: renderingTime = totalTime - serverExecutionTime.

 ## Successful report generation

 Occurs when a report dataset generates without any errors.